FAIRmat-NFDI/nexus_definitions/manual/source/classes/base_classes/computer-structure.rst

 .. index::
    BC-Computer-Base-Classes

-Set of data schemas to describe a computer that was used for example collecting or processing data.
+Data schemas to describe a computer that was used for collecting or processing data.

 Base Classes
 ############